Pfuster12/code-link/README.md

 A react x electron code editor.

+## Latest Changelog

+code-link is still in alpha.

 ## Get started
 `code-link` is an electron app.
 Visit the [electron docs](https://electronjs.org/docs) to get started in your machine.
 Written in Typescript, because it's so much better.